 All pupils in Year 10 take part in the Pendle Schools' “Employability Award”.
 Over two terms pupils are judged in 6 areas – attendance, punctuality, attitude to learning, community service, an active role in the Enterprise Day and also take part in a mock interview.
 Pupils who are successful in all 6 areas, reaching the high standards expected within the world of work, will receive a Gold Award.
 Those reaching the Gold Award standard will be invited to an awards ceremony, along with the successful candidates from other Pendle Schools.

 At the end of Year 10 pupils will get the chance to experience a day at a local post-16 provider.
-They will get the opportunity to sample subjects, mix with other students from different schools and also speak with college tutors in order to help them find the correct post-16 courses.
+They will get the opportunity to sample subjects, mix with other pupils from different schools and also speak with college tutors in order to help them find the correct post-16 courses.

-During the first half term in Year 11 at Fisher More, local post-16 providers, universities and representatives from various industries will come into school to speak to students during both curriculum time and assemblies.
+During the first half term in Year 11 at Fisher More, local post-16 providers, universities and representatives from various industries will come into school to speak to pupils during both curriculum time and assemblies.
 They will provide information about the various opportunities that are available to them, both in the short and long term, when their time at Fisher More comes to an end.